 Here we state our contributions informally; the formal statements can be found in Section 3.
+Throughout this work we assume that the underlying field is either the field of real numbers or the field of rational numbers.
 The goal of this work is two-fold.